 Firefighters have the opportunity to progress: for example, leading crews, fire stations or districts, or becoming specialists in areas such as fire safety, fire investigation, USAR (Urban Search and Rescue), technical rescue and command support.
 Key to this is demonstrating the right skills and abilities throughout.

-Crew Commanders: are mainly responsible for fire appliances and their crew.
+Crew Manager: are mainly responsible for fire appliances and their crew.
 They may also take charge of smaller incidents and provide support to watch commanders.

-Watch Commanders: lead a number of smaller teams at larger incidents.
+Watch Manager: lead a number of smaller teams at larger incidents.
 They may also work in areas such as fire safety inspection.

-Station Commanders: they are mainly responsible for effective service delivery at one or more stations.
+Station Manager/Assistant District Manager: they are mainly responsible for effective service delivery at one or more stations.
 They may also command larger incidents.

 We also have crew, watch and station managers who are in specialist posts.

-Area Commanders: they often lead operational departments or support functions.
+Area Manager: they often lead operational departments or support functions.

 Assistant Chief Officer (ACO): reporting to the Chief Fire Officer/Chief Executive and has strategic responsibility for our Service Support directorate.